DocumentationAPI ReferenceRelease Notes

 Recalculating Annotations

-The multi-step auto-annotation pipeline is defined in a Yaml file, where each block represents a step in the process.
+The multi-step auto-annotation pipeline is defined in a YAML file, where each block represents a step in the process.
 These steps run sequentially, meaning each block only attempts to annotate samples that remain unannotated from the previous blocks.
 At each step, the specified annotation condition is applied to the unannotated samples, and those that meet the condition are labeled accordingly.

 You can delete existing steps or add new ones by including additional sections in the file.
 Any samples that remain unannotated after the final step will receive the label "unknown."